Chapter 7: Scaling Up#

 2.1 Research Questions#

-Observational (Framingham): Does mean TOTCHOL differ across education levels (EDUC = 1–4)?
-Experimental (Anorexia): Does mean weight gain (Weight_Change) differ across the three psychological treatment groups (Treat = CBT, FT, Control)?
+Observational (Framingham): Does mean total cholesterol (TOTCHOL) differ across the four education levels?
+Experimental (Anorexia): Does mean weight gain (Weight_Change) differ across the three psychological treatment groups (CBT, Family Therapy, Control)?

 • \(H_1:\) At least one group mean differs from the others